sunlight-cms/console/README.rst

 - name, description and license will be unset
 - the ``is-fresh-project`` option will be unset
-- if a semver version constraint has been used to locate the CMS archive, the `cms.version <version_>`_ will be automatically changed to the installed version number
+- if a semver version constraint (or "latest") has been used to locate the CMS archive, the `cms.version <version_>`_ will be automatically changed to the installed version number